soki-sama/phtechassessment/README.md

 I try to stick as much as possible to Native libraries and custom code whenever possible.
 You'll notice the application uses only a few 3rd party packages and they are used on the Integration Tests project (Specflow, FluentAssertions and NUnit) and one on the main app (AutoMapper).
 I prefer to use 3rd party libraries only when they provide a clear advantage (Security, Performance) over custom implementations, exploits on 3rd party libraries are very risky and I've seen many companies don't have a proper culture of active monitoring and updating of libraries to diminish risk

-## Features I wanted to implement but ran out of time:
+## Features I wanted to implement but ran out of time
 - OAuth2
 - Unit Tests
 - DALC Factory: I wanted to implement a SQL Server alternative to the SQLite approach, if you see the project structure you'll notice I use Entity Framework (Code First) and the Schemas are separated from the actual DB Context, this was created so I could generate the migrations for other DB providers and my intent was to implement a factory or strategy pattern to allow switching DB's for development and production environments.